lukasz-wronski/vscode-ftp-sync/README.md

 ## To be added soon:

-- Progress indication and status informations on status bar
+- Progress indication in sync process
 - Better error handling
 - Some real life testing